-Treatment of anorexia nervosa can be a challenge as most people with the disorder do not believe the fact that they have a problem.
+Treatment of anorexia nervosa can be a challenge for most people with the disorder do not believe the fact that they have a problem.
 Like other eating disorders, anorexia nervosa needs an individualized and comprehensive treatment plan.

 There are many types of treatments for anorexia.
 Treatment usually involves a combination of strategies.
-Treatment strategies for anorexia include:

 Psychotherapy: Psychotherapy (or talk therapy), is based on the principle that cure for a person's mental disorder lies within him and that cure with this method can be facilitated through a trustful and supportive relationship with a psychotherapist.
 The therapist helps the patient to recognise the cause of the problems and focuses on changing the thinking (cognitive therapy) and behaviour (behavioural therapy) of the person with an eating disorder.
 Treatment aims to develop a healthy attitude towards food and weight and change the approach of the person to difficult situations.

 Medication: Medications such as certain anti-depressant medications called selective serotonin reuptake inhibitors (SSRIs) may be used to control associated anxiety and depression in a person with anorexia nervosa.
 Currently, there are no medications that can decrease the desire to lose weight and correct the basic disorder.

 Nutrition counselling: This strategy aims to correct unhealthy eating pattern and habits by teaching the person a healthy approach to food and weight, normal eating patterns along with the importance of good nutrition and balanced diet.

 Group and/or family therapy: Family support and cooperation is essential for the success of a treatment.
 The family members have to understand the eating disorder and recognise its signs and symptoms.
 Group therapy is helpful for people with eating disorders as they can find support and openly discuss their feelings and concerns with others, who have similar experiences and problems.